c0d3x-software/react-away/docs/@assets/conception.md

 }
 ```

-Reactful solution implements reactive objects, property handlers and dependency injections.
+React Away solution implements reactive objects, property handlers and dependency injections.
 Here, props are reactives objects that triggers the render when it is change, and store is a global state injected in component second argument.
-So, in Reactful, the props itself is a state, avoiding any imports, hooks, call, etc.
+So, in React Away, the props itself is a state, avoiding any imports, hooks, call, etc.

 ```tsx
 export const LocalState = props => <>